White-Whale-Defi-Platform/cosmos-automations/docs/CONTRIBUTING.md

 - [Git](https://git-scm.com/)
 - [NodeJS](https://nodejs.org/en/download/)

 - An IDE.
-We recommend either [Intellij Idea](https://www.jetbrains.com/idea/download/) or [VS Code](https://code.visualstudio.com/download),
+We recommend [VS Code](https://code.visualstudio.com/download),

 ---
 Then fork the code and read it through.
-We encourage you to make your own contributions, though you might look at the [issue tracker](https://github.com/White-Whale-Defi-Platform/migaloo-bots/issues) if you want to solve something that has been pointed out already.
+We encourage you to make your own contributions, though you might look at the [issue tracker](https://github.com/White-Whale-Defi-Platform/cosmos-automations/issues) if you want to solve something that has been pointed out already.

 Make a pull request to our repository once your work is complete.
 We will review it and discuss potential changes before